Mission, Vision, Goals

 - To work to educate all university students and the community at large, increasing the level of awareness of scientific issues, and providing a knowledge resource to citizens and government alike.

-To continually improve education for undergraduates and graduates in order to continually prepare new generations of scientists, mathematicians, and technologically literate individuals who understand not only basic scientific concepts but also have a working knowledge of the latest scientific discoveries.
+To improve education for undergraduates and graduates prepare future cadres of scientists, mathematicians, and technologically literate individuals who understand not only basic scientific concepts but also have a working knowledge of the latest scientific discoveries.

-Graduates from UTEP’s undergraduate and graduate science programs can be expected to enter all walks of life and be able to use the power of science and its methodologies to solve complex problems in a variety of fields.
+Graduates from UTEP's undergraduate and graduate science programs can be expected to enter diverse populations and use the power of science and its methodologies to solve multi-faceted and complex problems in a variety of fields.

-Graduates of our undergraduate programs will have a quality undergraduate education, enabling them to be prepared to enter graduate or professional schools and/or pursue entry level positions in a broad variety of fields.
+Graduates of our undergraduate programs will have a quality undergraduate education, preparing them to enter graduate or professional schools and/or pursue entry level positions in a broad variety of fields.

 The College has established benchmarks to encourage and measure the recruitment, retention, and graduation of math and science students at all levels.

-In undergraduate education, goals are to increase the number of majors each year, improve the success rates in introductory math and science courses in all disciplines, and shorten the mean time to degree from 5.7 to 4.5 years by 2015.
+In undergraduate education, goals are to increase the number of majors each year, improve the success rates in introductory math and science courses in all disciplines, and shorten the mean time to degree.

 Goal 2 - Research

-To position the College of Science to lead the University in its quest to become a Carnegie Research Extensive University.
+To position the College of Science to lead the University beyond its recent status as a Carnegie RI: Doctoral University through increased research activity.

-The College will support the University’s research and scholarship through increasing external research funding and improving public visibility of its student and faculty research success.
+The College will support the University's research and scholarship by increasing external research funding and improving public visibility of student and faculty research success.

 In addition, the College will contribute to a professional scientific research posture by increasing the number of students conducting research, improving the record of faculty publishing in peer reviewed journals, and providing greater support for grants management at the faculty/departmental level.